aarong/feedme-spec/README.md

 ### Actions

-When the transport conversation is `Ready`, the client may transmit `Action` messages at its discretion.
+Once a conversation is `Ready`, the client may transmit `Action` messages at its discretion.
+Clients need not await the response to one `Action` message before transmitting another.

 The server must respond to each such message by transmitting an `ActionResponse` indicating success or failure.
 The server's response must reference the callback identifier from the client message.

-Clients need not await the response to one `Action` message before transmitting another.

-If the client receives an `ActionResponse` message referencing a callback identifier that it does not associate with a previously-sent `Action` message, then the client should discard the message (server violation).
+If the client receives an `ActionResponse` message referencing an unrecognized callback identifier, then it should discard the message (server violation).

 ### Feeds

 #### Client

-When the transport conversation is `Ready`, the client may transmit `FeedOpen` and `FeedClose` messages, subject to other sequencing requirements.
+Once a transport conversation is `Ready`, the client may transmit `FeedOpen` and `FeedClose` messages, subject to sequencing requirements.

 The client must treat each feed name-argument combination (feed) as having one of five states.
 The state of a feed determines the set of client-originating